-At Sam & Ash, LLP, our mission has always been to improve the quality of representation available to injury victims.
+At Sam & Ash Injury Law, our mission has always been to improve the quality of representation available to injury victims.

 The personal injury field has a long-standing negative reputation, and largely for good reason.
 By its nature, injury victims are rarely repeat clients.
 Too many lawyers see this as an excuse to skimp on service.
 In general, personal injury law firms don’t put enough investment into each case and each client relationship.